-- 1. The Company shall not acquire any shares carrying voting rights which would enable it to exercise significant influence over the management of an issuing body. - 2.
-A sub-fund may acquire no more than: - i.
-10% of the non-voting shares of a single issuing body; - ii.
-10% of debt securities of a single issuing body; - iii.
-25% of the units or shares of a single sub-fund of UCITS or other UCI; or - iv.
-10% of the money market instruments of a single issuing body.
+- 8. - a) The Company shall not acquire any shares carrying voting rights which would enable it to exercise significant influence over the management of an issuing body. - b) A sub-fund may acquire no more than: - (i) 10% of the non-voting shares of a single issuing body; - (ii) 10% of debt securities of a single issuing body; - (iii) 25% of the units or shares of a single sub-fund of UCITS or other UCI within the meaning of Article 2 Paragraph 2 of the Law: or - (iv) 10% of the money market instruments of a single issuing body.

-The limits laid down in points ii., iii. and iv. may be disregarded at the time of acquisition if, at that time the gross amount of the debt securities or of the money market instruments, or the net amount of the securities in issue, cannot be calculated.
+The limits laid down in points (ii), (iii) and (iv) may be disregarded at the time of acquisition if, at that time the gross amount of the debt securities or of the money market instruments, or the net amount of the securities in issue, cannot be calculated.

-- 3. Points 1. and 2. above do not apply with regard to: - i. transferable securities and money market instruments issued or guaranteed by a Member State or its local authorities; - ii. transferable securities and money market instruments issued or guaranteed by a country which is not a European Union Member State; - iii. transferable securities and money market instruments issued by a public international body to which one or more European Union Member States belong; - iv. shares held by the Company in the capital of a company incorporated in a Third Country investing its assets mainly in the securities of issuing bodies having their registered offices in that country, where under the legislation of that country, such a holding represents the only way in which the Company can invest in the securities of issuing of that country.
-This derogation shall apply only if in its investment policy the company from the Third Country complies with the limits laid down in Diversification Rules (points 2 and 5) and Limits To Prevent Concentration of Ownership (points 1 and 2).
+- c) Paragraph a) and b) above do not apply with regard to: - (i) transferable securities and money market instruments issued or guaranteed by a Member State or its local authorities; - (ii) transferable securities and money market instruments issued or guaranteed by a country which is not a European Union Member State: - (iii) transferable securities and money market instruments issued by a public international body to which one or more European Union Member States belong; - (iv) shares held by the Company in the capital of a company incorporated in a Third Country not member of the European Union investing its assets mainly in the securities of issuing bodies having their registered offices in that country, where under the legislation of that country, such a holding represents the only way in which the Company can invest in the securities of issuing of that country.
+This derogation shall apply only if in its investment policy the company from the Third Country not member of the European Union complies with the limits laid down in Sections 4., 7. and 8. paragraph a) and b).
+Where the limits set in Sections 4. and 7. are exceeded, Section 9. shall apply mutatis mutandis; - 9.
+The sub-funds are not required to comply with the limits laid down in this Appendix when exercising subscription rights attaching to transferable securities or money market instruments which form part of their assets.